Are cortisone injections for bursitis the best option?

 - Joint aspiration: Aspirating or draining the bursa can relieve swelling and pain if the joint is not infected and can be diagnostic if an infection is possible.

 - Corticosteroid injection: Cortisone injections may decrease inflammation and recovery time after aspirating a bursa when treating hip or shoulder bursitis.

 - Physical therapy: Physical therapy can strengthen muscles, increase range of motion in the joints, and stretch the connective tissue.

-- BPC-157: BPC or body protective compound is a fragment of a protein found in gastric juice.
+- BPC-157: BPC or body protective compound is a fragment of a protein derived from a naturally occurring protein found in gastric juice.
 Consult your healthcare provider or use telemedicine to speak with an Invigor medical professional to see if BPC-157 can speed up healing and decrease the pain and swelling of bursitis.

 Triangular fibrocartilage complex tear (TFCC tear)

 The triangular fibrocartilage complex (TFCC) is made of tough fibrous tissue and cartilage and supports the joints between the two forearm bones, the radius and the ulna.
 The TFCC plays an essential role in moving the wrist, rotating the forearm, and supporting the forearm when gripping an object.

 - Type 1: A type 1 tear results from physical injury.
 Falling with an extended hand or overextending the wrist can cause a type 1 tear.